ingadhoc/stock/stock_ux/README.rst

 #.
 Change name to the menus Product Move and Product Move lines.
 #.
 Add to "To Do" filter in stock move the state "partially_available".
 #.
 Show always visible the notebook pages in lot form view when create and edit a lot from a stock move line.
 #.
+Restriction for stock inventory for several products with a parameter "stock_ux.inventory_max_lines" or by default of 30k lines.
+#.
 Add optional constraints configurable by Picking Type:
 #.
 Add optional print of origin description insted of product name in Delivery Slip report on transfers.